 Fractl's study shows positive emotions drive social shares.

 Leave it to political news to best tug at our emotions of belief/disbelief.
-RebelMouse's viral property Axios has changed the way we digest political news.
+RebelMouse's is proud to have launched Axios, a new media powerhouse has changed the way we digest political news.
 Their mission is to provide a clear, unbiased perspective which they deliver through snackable microposts.
 Each of these microposts taps into some sort of emotion of disbelief, key to grabbing the attention of their readers and leading to a substantial decrease in bounce rate and an increase in page views.

 "Sometimes, a symbol helps us become whole, and I think the 'Fearless Girl' is having that same effect.
 She is inspiring everyone at a moment when we need inspiration." — Bill de Blasio, Mayor of New York